clusterio/clusterio/docs/contributing.md

 It's recommended that you use the lua API reference for 0.17.69, as there's no information on what version Factorio API's were introduced in.
 The GitHub Actions tests are run against the latest experimental release.

+Check out all our of decisions for [node, factorio, and operation support](/docs/decisions.md#supportability).

 ## Code Style

 The style of the code is a bit of a mixed bag at the moment.
 But there are at least a few things that have been agreed upon.
+See our [decisions document](/docs/decisions.md) for justifcations.

 ### Naming style